yxiao66666/DECO3801_The_R6/README.md

     ssh -L 3306:localhost:3306 -J <your_uq_account>@remote.labs.eait.uq.edu.au <your_uq_account>@arty.zones.eait.uq.edu.au
     ```

-    Make sure to keep this termianl open.
+    Make sure to keep this terminal open.
+This connects to the mysql database run on UQ-Zone as it can be ea pain to set up locally.
+If you need to test the database and don't have access, please contact Jason as he has been granted access and should be able to add other users.

     _\*If this does not work you may have to set your ssh key to the EAIT Remote Desktop first!_